Balqiskinanti/IDAssignment2/README.md

 My Github Page: https://balqiskinanti.github.io/IDAssignment2/

 This is a website for drivers to check condition on the road.
 It aims to be a all-in-one platform for drivers to get the necessary information to make the decision on their travels(e.g. Avoid what lanes?
 Bring jacket? ).
-It also allows saving of users data: place of stay, reminders to display information such as the weather forecast and today's To-Do so it can further aid their decision making.
+It hopes to help them save time on the road and ensure their safety as much as possible.

 ## Table Of Contents
 * [Design Process](#design-process)